schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 ### The Bitfield

 For the purposes of keeping the implementation simple and still gaining speed I will make the bitfield starting at 0 and a bit for each value.
 Index 0 represents 0, index n represents n.
 This keeps the logic very simple.
 I simply index by each value directly and set the bit.
-But what if we want to store values larger than our sample bit-field of 64 bits.
+But, what if we want to store values larger than our sample bit-field of 64 bits?
 We could simply keep an array of 64-bit fields

 for example we could have `FBitFieldArray : Array[0..2] of UInt64;` to represent 0 to 191